Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Find me on:

 If bad weather serves as an unpleasant reminder to fix a leaky roof, then COVID-19 has been something of a perfect storm for colleges and universities.
-As we uncovered in our recent Education Cybersecurity Threat Index, the pandemic has made addressing cybersecurity weaknesses an urgent operational necessity in higher education.
+The pandemic has made addressing cybersecurity weaknesses an urgent operational necessity in higher education.
 Between the changing nature of how education is delivered, and emboldened threat actors, higher ed now faces an unprecedented threat level.

 Indeed, according to a report by Checkpoint, the number of attacks on educational institutions has grown faster than in any other sector: a 30 percent increase compared to a 6.5 percent increase across all industries in July and August.
 Microsoft Security Intelligence found similar, with 62.8 percent of almost 9.4 million malware encounters reported in the last 30 days detected in the education sector.